 Three years ago, I was the parent of a newly diagnosed autistic child.
-When the doctor first gave me his diagnosis, so many thoughts and emotions ran through my mind, through my heart, throughout my entire body.
+When the doctor first gave me his diagnosis, a myriad of emotions swirled though my mind, through my heart… throughout my entire body.

 I was too busy and overwhelmed at the time to put my finger on exactly what those feelings were.
 His twin brother was diagnosed a bit later, so you can imagine just how flustered I was!

 A few months after the initial diagnosis, I found some parenting groups on Facebook filled with thousands of mothers who had been in my shoes before.
 I reached out in these groups for guidance and hope.

 While I did find useful advice from some of the members, there were others who told me I needed to give myself time to grieve and mourn the loss I was feeling.
 Several parent bloggers I started following encouraged me to do the same.

 I didn’t understand what they meant.
 Mourning and grieving are almost always associated with the death of a loved one.
 My kids are right here!